The Practical Application of Marketing Psychology in E-Commerce

-Subliminal Messaging to Drive You Towards Online Payment
+Subliminal Messaging To Drive You Toward Online Payment

 They’re using a tactic called subliminal messaging.
-The code “ONLINEPAYMENT” is a message designed to bypass your conscious mind.
-It appeals to the unconscious and nudges you towards a clear action: online payment, even though it’s not a condition of the offer.
+The code “ONLINEPAYMENT” is a message designed to appeal to the unconscious and nudge the customer toward a desired action: online payment, even though it’s not a condition of the offer.